 Before a handful of early settlers moved into the frontier town in 1885, Native Americans from the Yakama, Chinook, and Wenatchi tribes wandered the lands beneath the towering Stuart Range and Wenatchee Mountain peaks.
 They hunted deer and elk and fished salmon from nearby Icicle Creek.
 As the gold, fur, and timber trades grew, so did the population—to 700 by 1904.
 But in the 1920s, when the Great Northern Railway created a new route that bypassed Leavenworth, the town slowly declined.

 A revival came in the 1960s when two local businessmen, originally from Seattle, suggested transforming Leavenworth into a Bavarian village.
-The makeover, which began in 1965, has been a tourism boon ever since and the town now attracts close to 2 million visitors annually.
+The makeover, which began in 1965, has been a tourism boon ever since and the town now attracts around 2 million visitors annually.